nealey/homepage/content/blog/2023/10-21-how-i-get-from-lmy-to-psc/index.md

 I could take a series of two busses for maybe $60 and around 2 hours:
 I haven't looked into this one too closely because 2 hours is a lot.
 Or I can drive or have someone else drive me for 40 minutes.
-So for I always drive.
+I always drive.

-If I take the Nissan LEAF, I have to charge it in Santa Fe before I get to Lamy, so that I have enough of a charge to make it back to Santa Fe when I return.
+If I take the Nissan LEAF (80 miles on a charge),
+I have to charge it in Santa Fe before I get to Lamy, so that I have enough of a charge to make it back to Santa Fe when I return.